hetzneronline/community-content/tutorials/setup-nextjs-with-tailwind/setup-nextjs-with-tailwindcss.md

 }
 ```

+Additionally, we're spreading the default color schema, so we're still able to use Tailwind's default color palette.
 Note that we can now apply our colors on multiple utility classes by using the defined color and the corresponding
 variant, `bg-{color}-{variant}`.
 E.g.: